gia-guar/JARVIS-ChatGPT/README.md

 Ever dreamed to ask hyper-intelligent system tips to improve your armor?
 Now you can!
 Well, maybe not the armor part...
 This project exploits OpenAI Whisper, OpenAI ChatGPT and IBM Watson.
 <p align="center"> <strong> PROJECT MOTIVATION:  </strong> </p>

 *Many times ideas come in the worst moment and they fade away before you have the time to explore them better.
-The objective of this project is developing a system capable of giving tips and opinions in quasi-real-time about anything you ask.
+The objective of this project is to develop a system capable of giving tips and opinions in quasi-real-time about anything you ask.
 The ultimate assistant will be able to be accessed from any authorized microphone inside your house or your phone, it should run constantly in the background and when summoned should be able to generate meaningful answers (with a badass voice) as well as interface with the pc or a server and save/read/write files that can be accessed later.
 It should be able to run research, gather material from the internet (extract content from HTML pages, transcribe Youtube videos, find scientific papers...) and provide summaries that can be used as context to make informed decisions.
 In addition, it might interface with some external gadgets (IoT) but that's extra.*
 <br>

 ---
 ## APRIL 5th 2023 UPDATE: New Voice Models (F.R.I.D.A.Y), Expanding Local Search Engine and More
 I finally decided to upgrade the voice model from @ConrentinJ to [@CoquiAI](https://github.com/coqui-ai/tts).
 This model works on the same principle (Transfer Learning from Speaker Verification to Multispeaker Text-To-Speech Synthesis) but is much faster, more versatile and offers more options to explore.
 Right now, I just want to push this version live, it works by default with one of the models offered by the TTS package.
 In the future, I'll explore the differences and strengths of all the other models (you can do it by changing the name of the model when the Voice is initialized inside ``Voice.py``, as shown in the ``tts_demo.py``).
 Moreover, this model is multilanguage so if you find any clean interviews of voice actors you can use them as models when the answer needs to be spoken in your (or any) language.